gauthamvasan/gauthamvasan.github.io/index.md

     </div>
 </div>

 I'm a PhD student in Statistical Machine Learning at the University of Alberta.
 I work under the supervision of [Rupam Mahmood][5] with the Reinforcement Learning and Artificial Intelligence ([RLAI](RLAI)) Group.
-My PhD research focuses on real-time, online learning and continual adaptation on robots.
-To achieve this, I mostly focus on policy gradient methods, real-time learning architectures and temporal abstraction in reinforcement learning.
+My PhD research focuses on real-time, online learning and continual adaptation on robots. *I mostly focus on policy gradient methods, real-time learning architectures and model-based reinforcement learning*.

 Recently, I visited the [Neurobotics Lab][Neurobotics] headed by [Joschka Boedecker][Joschka] at the University of Freiburg, Germany.
 We worked on a novel framework for skill learning and adaptation for assitive robots using reinforcement learning.
 This also involves the integration of very noisy electroencephalogram (EEG) signals decoded from a patient’s brain, which includes preference and failure information.